benkozi/CECE/combo-test-runner/design/feat/20260716-1647-exhaustive-maccity.md

 - Harness passes without docker, covering the matrix above (harness tests never require a driver call).
-- The exhaustive suite **collects 2,880 combinations** with only `test_driver_execution` active per combo (others skipped/absent).
+- The exhaustive suite **collects 1,440 combinations** with only `test_driver_execution` active per combo (the disabled assertion tests collect and skip).
 - **All real driver execution is deferred for this feature** — no smoke slice, no full run.
 Any attempted execution of the integration suite during implementation carries `--dry-run`.
-The full-scale validation is a `--dry-run` of the exhaustive suite, completing in seconds: all 2,880 configs generated on disk, `test-report.csv` at the output root with one all-`skipped` row per combo-test — validating generation and report machinery at full scale without producing real data.
+The full-scale validation is a `--dry-run` of the exhaustive suite, completing in seconds: all 1,440 configs generated on disk, `test-report.csv` at the output root with one all-`skipped` row per combo-test — validating generation and report machinery at full scale without producing real data.
 The real run stays